Cloud Security

 Integration setup guides for cloud security platforms (AWS, Azure, GCP).

-Connect your cloud platforms to Zaun for security monitoring, configuration drift detection, and incident response.
+Connect your cloud platforms to Zaun so Ember can monitor for configuration drift, data exposure, and incident response.

 AWS